albertvaka/move_constructor_test/README.md

 ## Execution results

-Here is the output we get when running this test program.
+Here is the output we get when running this test program, slightly prettified.
 See some conclusions below.

+### Test with simple class
 ```
-test with simple class
   create capacity=0 vector
   push 1
     constr 1